Cauldron II: The Pumpkin Strikes Back: Gameplay

 In Cauldron, the protagonist was a witch who became the "Witch Queen" by defeating an enemy called the "Pumpking".
 In its sequel, players control a pumpkin that has survived the witch's ascent to power and seeks to defeat her.
 Cauldron II takes place in the witch's castle, and players control the pumpkin, moving it through the 2D game world that is shown as side views.
-Six magical items—a Goblet, Axe, Shield, Crown, Scissors, and Book of Spells—are scattered throughout the castle and when collected by the player character, augment the pumpkin's abilities, providing it with offensive and defensive capabilities.
+Six magical items – a Goblet, Axe, Shield, Crown, Scissors, and Book of Spells – are scattered throughout the castle and when collected by the player character, augment the pumpkin's abilities, providing it with offensive and defensive capabilities.
 Collecting the items also allows the pumpkin to access the witch's chambers and cut a lock of her hair, which is required to defeat the witch and complete the game.

 The protagonist traverses the castle by bouncing, and players control the pumpkin by manipulating the direction and height of its bounce.
 Similar to the previous game, Halloween-themed enemies, such as ghosts, monsters, and skeletons, inhabit the game world.
 Contact with an enemy drains the pumpkin's magic meter that also fuels the protagonist's offensive projectiles.
 The character dies once the meter is depleted.
 The pumpkin has a limited number of lives to continue the game, which ends once all of the pumpkin's lives have been expended.
 On continuing, the pumpkin reappears on the screen with a refilled meter.

 Development

 The success of Cauldron in 1985 prompted Palace Software to produce a sequel.
 Rather than recycle the previous game's design, the development team wanted to be innovative and implement new gameplay features.
-Steven Brown and Richard Leinfellner resumed their roles as designer and programmer, respectively.
-Richard Joseph handled the audio design and Stan Schembri programmed the Commodore 64 version.
+Steven Brown and Richard Leinfellner resumed their roles as designer and programmer respectively, while Richard Joseph handled the audio design and Stan Schembri programmed the Commodore 64 version.

 Brown first drew inspiration from the final scene of Cauldron: the witch's fight against the Pumpking, which bounced around a room.
 He felt the bouncing pumpkin looked "cool" and decided to base the sequel's gameplay on this aspect.
 Although unsure about the idea, the other team members proceeded with development.
 Intended to mimic a bouncing ball, the pumpkin's movement could change direction only if force is applied to it while it is in contact with a surface that provides friction.
-This mechanic prohibited the pumpkin from changing directions while in mid-air, and proved problematic for the programmers to implement.
-Issues included difficulties with collision detection, unpredictable movements that led to glitches, and troubles with the firing mechanism.
+This mechanic prohibited the pumpkin from changing directions while in mid-air and proved problematic for the programmers to implement.
+Issues included difficulties with collision detection, unpredictable movements that led to glitches, and trouble with the firing mechanism.
 The pumpkin's ability to fire projectiles was intended to provide offensive game mechanics to players.
 In early designs, however, the projectile inadvertently generated a force that changed the pumpkin's direction.
-The programmers tried to correct this, but were unable to create a perfect solution.
+The programmers tried to correct this but were unable to create a perfect solution.